ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

  * `unsafe-inline` lets you use inline javascript and CSS (although it's preferable to use a nonce)
  * `unsafe-eval` allows the use of `eval()`, `setTimeout(String)`, `setInterval(String)` and `new Function(String)`.
  There's a reason it has "unsafe" in its name though: these functions are typically used as attack vectors for XSS.
- * `https:` allow content loaded from anywhere, as long as it's served over https
+ * `https:` allow content loaded from anywhere, as long as it's served over HTTPS
- * `example.com` allow content loaded from anywhere on example.com, both http and https
+ * `example.com` allow content loaded from anywhere on `example.com`, both HTTP and HTTPS
  * You can also use wildcards to control which origins are allowed.
- E.g. `*://*.example.com:*` will allow resources to be loaded from all *subdomains* of example.com, using any scheme and port.
+ E.g. `*://*.example.com:*` will allow resources to be loaded from all *subdomains* of `example.com`, using any scheme and port.
- Note that it won't allow you to load resources from example.com itself.
+ Note that it won't allow you to load resources from `example.com` itself.
  * `nonce-...` Allows you to specify a [nonce](#nonce).
 Scripts or styles that have this nonce are then allowed to execute.
-It's also important to note that you can pass multiple values to these directives: `self https://example.com` will allow resources to be loaded both from the domain itself as well as from https://example.com.
+It's also important to note that you can pass multiple values to these directives: `self https://example.com` will allow resources to be loaded both from the domain itself as well as from `https://example.com`.

 You can use these to define `default-src`, but CSP gives you more fine-grained control over where each type of resource can be loaded from.
 For that you need to use the following properties instead:
- * `script-src` - Javascript.
+ * `script-src` - Javascript
  * `style-src` - CSS
  * `img-src` - images
  * `font-src` - fonts